MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/SSH-Remoting-in-PowerShell-Core.md

 PowerShell remoting normally uses WinRM for connection negotiation and data transport.
 SSH is now available for Linux and Windows platforms and allows true multiplatform PowerShell remoting.

-WinRM provides a robust hosting model for PowerShell remote sessions. which this implementation SSH-based remoting doesn't currently support remote endpoint configuration and JEA (Just Enough Administration).
+WinRM provides a robust hosting model for PowerShell remote sessions.
+SSH-based remoting doesn't currently support remote endpoint configuration and JEA (Just Enough Administration).

 SSH remoting lets you do basic PowerShell session remoting between Windows and Linux machines.
 SSH Remoting creates a PowerShell host process on the target machine as an SSH subsystem.
 Eventually we'll implement a general hosting model, similar to WinRM, to support endpoint